Passumpsic Bank Portable Planetarium

-Our portable dome has a diameter of 20 feet, and can seat (on the floor) up to 45 adults or 60 young children.
+Our portable dome has a diameter of 16 feet, and can seat up to 25 adults or 35 young children.
 Presentations by qualified Fairbanks Museum staff as a live, engaging look at the sky, with three show offerings:

 Service available for schools outside of a 15 mile radius from the Fairbanks Museum:

 - $165 per session, minimum of two sessions (minimum fee of $330)